This section of our website contains information about some of the research projects funded and completed by Research Autism.

 Description: This project was a result of a Research Autism forum on sleep problems in autism and was designed to explore some of the severe sleep related issues that children with autism experience.
 Working with the University of Keele and the National Autistic Society an online database of sleep research is now available to clinicians, researchers and parents alike.

-Impact: This project provides researchers with a greater understanding of the character and prevalence of sleep problems in individuals with autism.
+Impact: This project provided researchers with a greater understanding of the character and prevalence of sleep problems in individuals with autism.
 It also highlighted a number of key areas that warrant further research which will further knowledge and understanding whilst advancing the scientific research field.

 More information.
 Sleep Database: Severe Sleep Related Issues in Children with Autism